AngelRionCervi/VengarlJs/README.md

 ### nc

-The template being rerendered afetr each state change, generating a new class this way :
+The template being rerendered after each state change, generating a new class this way :

 ```typescript
 const style1 = (size: number) => css`